jamesckent/jamesckent.github.io/index2.md

 # Agent-Based Modelling
 <br>
-## My Agent-Based modelling Practical
+## My Agent-Based Modelling Practical
 <br>
 I have learnt a considerable amount on agent-based modelling curtesy of my university, the University of Leeds.
 One of the university's lecturers, Dr Andy Evans, discusses agent-based modelling in-depth in a very informative webpage, which can be found [here]( http://www.geog.leeds.ac.uk/courses/other/crime/abm/general-modelling/index.html).
 <br>